Marchand’s 2 goals, 3 assists carry Bruins to 6-4 win

+BOSTON (AP) — Brad Marchand batted one out of the air and into the net, and his game-winner deflected off the goaltender’s back.

+Certainly not your average two goals, but things are far from normal about the Boston Bruins’ start this season.

-BOSTON (AP) — Brad Marchand scored his second goal of the game with 1:57 left in the third period, and the Boston Bruins beat the Pittsburgh Penguins 6-4 Monday night after blowing a 3-0 lead.
+Marchand scored his second of the game with 1:57 left in the third period, and the Bruins beat the Pittsburgh Penguins 6-4 on Monday night after blowing a 3-0 lead.

+“They’re fun to be part of.
+You don’t expect them to come often, but they’re nice when they happen,” Marchand said of his big night, which included three assists and extended his point streak to 13 games.

 David Pastrnak, Jake DeBrusk and Torey Krug also scored for Boston (11-1-2), which has won six straight.
-Marchand added three assists, extending his point streak to 13 games.
+The Bruins are 7-0-1 at home this season.

+Marchand skated in on the left wing and fired a wrister that hit the far post and went into the net off Tristan Jarry’s back.
+Krug’s one-timer from the right circle had tied it 4-4 midway into the third.

+In the first, Marchand used a baseball-style swing to bat a loose puck out of the air and into the net, making it 2-0.

 Dominik Kahun, Nick Bjugstad, Bryan Rust and John Marino scored for Pittsburgh.
 Marino’s was his first career NHL goal.

-Marchand skated in down the left wing and fired a wrister that hit the far post and went into the net off the back of goalie Tristan Jarry.
-Krug’s one-timer from the right circle had tied it 4-4 midway into the third.

-The Bruins had opened a 3-0 lead on Pastrnak’s team-leading 14th goal 4:22 into the second period when Pittsburgh coach Mike Sullivan decided to pull starting goalie Matt Murray.
+The Bruins had opened a 3-0 lead on Pastrnak’s team-leading 14th goal 4:22 into the second when Pittsburgh coach Mike Sullivan decided to pull starting goalie Matt Murray.

+“I think we got a little comfortable when we got up 3-nothing and their goalie got pulled,” Marchand said.
+“We got it done.
+At the end of the day, it’s the regular season.
+It doesn’t matter how you win, and we got the win.”

 The Penguins then outshot Boston 15-4 over the remainder of the period, scoring four times to take the lead.